 Voter Information Project is an ongoing research project that examines voting patterns in Latinx and Asian American neighborhoods.
 The focus for 2019-2020 is on historical voting patterns in San Francisco’s Chinatown, the role of people of color in Orange County’s Blue Wave, and the impacts of COVID19.

 Community Initiated Research Initiative focuses on community-identified research topics that facilitate innovative and relevant research in Los Angeles and beyond.
 Community-based organizations interested in developing evidence-based applied projects for social change are encouraged to contact our team members directly.
-Past examples include neighborhood needs assessments in Wilmington; documenting gentrification in Thai Town; and developing displacement avoidance strategies with Pacoima Beautiful for the Northeast San Fernando Valley.
+Past examples include neighborhood needs assessments in Wilmington; documenting gentrification in Thai Town; and developing displacement avoidance strategies with Pacoima Beautiful for the Northeast San Fernando Valley, and the anti-Asian racism resource hub, MovementHub.org.
 Visit our publications page for more examples.